Course descriptions and requirements are also listed in the course catalog.

 SE 253A.
-Mechanics of Laminated Composite Structures (4)
+Mechanics & Design of Composite Structures (4)

 Graduate-level introduction to advanced composite materials and their applications.
 Fiber and matrix properties, 3D properties, stress-strain relationships, micromechanics, stiffness, ply-by-ply stress, classical laminated plate theory, hygrothermal/CTE behavior, and failure prediction.
 Lab activity will involve composite fabrication methods and design, analysis, build, and testing of composite structure.
 May be coscheduled with SE 142.
 Program or material fee may apply.
 Prerequisites: graduate standing.

 SE 253B.
-Mechanics of Laminated Composite Structures II (4)
+Mechanics & Design of Composite Structures II (4)

 Advanced topics, with prerequisite being SE 253A, or equivalent.
 Macro- and micro-material modeling, classical and shear deformable laminate beam and plate theories developed via energy principles, Ritz, Galerkin, and Finite element based solutions, advanced failure theories, fracture, holes/notches and hole-size effect, interlaminar stresses, free-edge problems, impact, damage tolerance, fatigue, elastic tailoring, thermally stabile/zero CTE structures, etc. Prerequisites: SE 253A or equivalent, graduate standing.